Extremes of locally stationary chi-square processes with trend: Main Results

-\begin{remark} a) We see from \netheo{Th0} that if $X$ is stationary and $g(t)\equiv 0$ the result coincides with that derived in \cite{Piterbarg94}. \\ b) Clearly, if $X$ is well-defined on $(0,1]$ (e.g., the normalized fBm, see \eqref{eq:corr_fBm}), then under the assumptions of Theorem \ref{Th0} we have \eqref{PRC} holds for any $E=[a,1]$ with $a\in(0,1)$.
-In fact, the set $E$ in the above theorem can be any compact interval in $\R$ provided that everything is well-defined on it. \end{remark} Our main target below is to find out under which conditions we can still establish \eqref{PRC} by passing from the compact interval $E$ to $(0,1)$.
-Of course, the conditions should be imposed on the local structures of the process $X$ and $g(\cdot)$ at 0 and 1, separately.
-First, let us give some intuition based on the asymptotics obtained in \eqref{PRC}.
+\begin{remark} a) We see from \netheo{Th0} that if $X$ is stationary and $g(t)\equiv 0$ the above result coincides with that derived in \cite{Piterbarg94}.
+In \cite{PitSta01} the authors obtained the tail asymptotics of the supremum of a class of Gaussian random fields with trend indexed on smooth manifolds.
+It is worth noting that in \netheo{Th0} above the trend function $g(\cdot)$ contributes to the asymptotics through $J_E^g$, which is \aH{quite} different from that in the aforementioned paper. \\ b) Clearly, if $X$ is well-defined on $(0,1]$ (e.g., the normalized fBm, see \eqref{eq:corr_fBm}), then under the assumptions of Theorem \ref{Th0} we have \eqref{PRC} holds for any $E=[a,1]$ with $a\in(0,1)$.
+In fact, the set $E$ in the above theorem can be any compact interval in $\R$ provided that everything is well-defined on it. \end{remark} Our main \aH{targets below are} to find out under which conditions \aH{(\ref{chigfinite}) holds and in such a case to establish \eqref{PRC}} by passing from the compact interval $E$ to $(0,1)$.
+Of course, \aH{ conditions should be imposed} on the local structures of the process $X$ and $g(\cdot)$ at 0 and 1, separately. \aH{According to the proof of Theorem \ref{THM} in the Appendix (see (\ref{con1}) and (\ref{con2})), we believe that, under some mild conditions, the sufficient and necessary condition for (\ref{chigfinite}) to hold is given as \BQN I_g(S):=\left|\int_{1/2}^S (C(t))^{1/\alpha}\frac{(g(t))^{\frac{k}{2}-1}}{q(g(t)) }e^{-\frac{g(t)}{2}}dt\right|<\IF, \quad S\in \{0,1\}. \EQN Furthermore, under these conditions we show that \eqref{PRC} holds with $E=(0,1)$.
+Moreover, note that if $\left|\int_{1/2}^S (C(t))^{1/\alpha}dt\right|<\IF$, then (\ref{cs}) holds for all $g(\cdot)$ satisfying $\lim_{t\to S} g(t)=\IF$.
+It turns out that in this simpler case the conditions imposed on the correlation function of $X$ and the proof of main results can be significantly simplified.
+Thus, to simplify argumentation,} \COM{First, let us give some intuition based on the asymptotics obtained in \eqref{PRC}.
 One could conjecture that if $\int_{0}^1 (C(t))^{1/\alpha} dt<\IF$ (implying $J_{(0,1)}^g<\IF$), then we should have \eqref{PRC} for $E=(0,1)$.
-However, it seems that this simple condition solely is not sufficient for the derivation of \eqref{PRC} with $E=(0,1)$, and additional condition is needed; see condition {\bf D} below.
+However, \aH{we believe} that this simple condition solely is not sufficient for the derivation of \eqref{PRC} with $E=(0,1)$, and additional condition is needed; see condition {\bf D} below.
 Further, if $\int_{0}^1 (C(t))^{1/\alpha} dt=\IF$, then $J_{(0,1)}^g<\IF$ is also not sufficient for the validity of \eqref{PRC} with $E=(0,1)$.
-In this case a stronger condition (see condition {\bf C} below) is necessary, which in turn gives us a nice criteria for admissible trends $g(\cdot)$.
-Note that this fact is also illustrated in Remark \ref{rem:rho}.
+In this case a stronger condition (see condition {\bf C} below) is necessary, which in turn gives a nice criterion for admissible trends $g(\cdot)$ (see \netheo{Addition}).} different scenarios will be discussed according to whether $\int_{0}^{1/2}(C(s))^{1/\alpha}ds<\IF$ and whether $\int_{1/2}^1(C(s))^{1/\alpha}ds=\IF$, and different additional assumptions are needed accordingly.
+For this purpose of crucial importance is the following function \BQNY f(t)=\int_{\cH{1}/2}^t(C(s))^{1/\alpha}ds,\ \ \ t\in(0,1). \EQNY We denote by $\invf(t), t\in(f(0), f(1))$ the inverse function of $f(t),t\in(0,1)$.
+Further, for any $d>0$, let $s_{j,d}^{(1)}=\invf(jd)$, $j\in \mathbb{N}\cup \{0\}$ if $f(1)=\IF$, and let $s_{j,d}^{(0)}=\invf(-jd)$, $j\in \mathbb{N}\cup\{0\}$ if $f(0)=-\IF$.
+Denote $\Delta_{j,d}^{(1)}=[s_{j-1,d}^{(1)},s_{j,d}^{(1)}], j\in \mathbb{N}$ and $\Delta_{j,d}^{(0)}=[s_{j,d}^{(0)},s_{j-1,d}^{(0)}], j\in \mathbb{N}$, which give a partition of $[1/2,1)$ in the case $f(1)=\IF$ and a partition of $(0,1/2]$ in the case $f(0)=-\IF$, respectively.